24 Hours Hotline: +86 137-3541-1378

 • Accommodation: 4-star, 5-star, or unique local brand hotels

-In the morning, after departing from your hotel, you’ll head to your first stop, Beihai Park, one of the oldest and most well-preserved imperial gardens in China.
+After departing from your hotel, you’ll head to your first stop, Beihai Park, one of the oldest and most well-preserved imperial gardens in China.
 As you enter the park, the tranquil atmosphere immediately sets the tone for a serene exploration.
 Originally constructed during the Tang Dynasty and later expanded in the Yuan and Ming Dynasties, the park is a vast oasis in the heart of Beijing.
 You’ll stroll along picturesque pathways, flanked by lush greenery and ancient trees, with Beihai Lake stretching out before you.
 The iconic White Dagoba, perched on an island in the center of the lake, stands as a striking symbol of Buddhist and imperial significance.
 Your guide will share fascinating insights into the park's rich history, including its role as a royal garden for emperors.
 As you take in the peaceful surroundings, you’ll also learn about the park’s transformation into a beloved public space.

 Beihai-ParkBeihai-Park-Beijing